 Online security inquiries aren’t the most grounded, particularly when they require data that you could without much of a stretch give away on interpersonal organizations.
 The residential community where you grew up, your youth pet’s name, where you were hitched, your first girlfriend or boyfriend’s name – these are all particular points of interest your bigger group of friends doesn’t have to know in any case.

 FIVE: Private Photos

 We’re not expecting you could ever post bare photographs on Instagram, Facebook, or Twitter.
 In any case, you may Direct Message or Snapchat them.
-That is still an awful thought, seeing as how nobody however you can be trusted with those photographs nowadays.
+That is still an awful thought, seeing as how nobody, can be trusted with those photographs nowadays.

 SIX: Credit Card Or Financial Information

-Yup, some people post photos of their Bank Cards online to showcase their lifestyle (please say you’re not one of them).
-Without knowing, you may unexpectedly give away personal financial information in Facebook or Twitter discussions: what bank you utilize and your salary range.
+Yes, some people post photos of their Bank Cards online to showcase their lifestyle (please say you’re not one of them).
+Without knowing, you may unexpectedly give away personal financial information on Facebook or Twitter discussions: what bank you utilize and your salary range.